jhrcek/kiegroup-dependencies/README.md

 - [x] Come up with a convenient representation of TFG data for easy consumption by front end
 - [x] For each artifact calculate number of direct/transitive dependencies
 - [x] For each artifact calculate number of direct/transitive reverse dependencies
-- [x] Visualize dependency tree for each artifact
+- [x] Show dependency tree of each artifact
-- [x] Given artifact's GAV, show all its dependencies
-- [x] Given artifact's GAV, show all its reverse dependencies
+- [x] Show reverse dependency tree of each artifact
-- [x] Distinguish between internal and 3rd party dependencies
+- [x] Distinguish between internal and 3rd party dependencies (based on groupId)
 - [x] Add breadcrumb showing "Home >> groupId >> artifactId >> version" for easier navigation
-- [x] Show scope of each dependency in the dep. trees
+- [x] Show scope of each dependency in the dependency trees
+- [x] Dependency convergence report (groupId:artifactId with multiple different versions)
 - [ ] Visualize module structure for each repo
 - [ ] Make dependency tree view have configurable depth
-- [ ] Show conflicts (groupId:artifactId with different versions?)
 - [ ] Include results of [dependency:analyze-report](https://maven.apache.org/plugins/maven-dependency-plugin/analyze-report-mojo.html)
+- [ ] Add link from each kiegroup artifact to it's associated github repository

 ## How to use it